Nikon D3500 vs Canon T7i

 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3500 does not feature such a mic input.

-Both the D3500 and the T7i are recent models that feature in their makers' current product line-up.
+Both the D3500 and the T7i are recent models that are part of the current product line-up.
 The T7i replaced the earlier Canon T6i, while the D3500 followed on from the Nikon D3400.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D3500 vs Canon T7i